Hire in Hong Kong — without an entity

 Upon completion of the immigration process and reception of the authorities approval, on-boarding will be executed in around 7-10 days for the international employee.

-Hiring Employees in Hong Kong
+Hire in Hong Kong in 12h